Using the API User Security Policy

 The "API User Security Policy" is the default security policy for Community Manager services and controls who can perform administrative actions on the Community Manager portal.

-Note: This service is for users that have installed the SOA Software Community Manager Policy Console and SOA Software Community Manager features.
+Note: This service is for users that have installed the Akana Community Manager features.

 In Community Manager, when you add an API using the Add a New API function, you automatically become API Administrator for that API.
 You can also invite individuals who you would like to give administrator privileges to your API via the Community Manager API > Admins interface.
 The API creator and approved administrators can access the API.

-Let's take a quick walkthrough of the API User Security Policy configuration process to get your started.
+Let's take a quick walkthrough of the API User Security Policy configuration process to get you started.

 Step 1: Review Policy (in Policy Manager Management Console)